Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-The Continuous Emission Monitoring System (CEMS) Code was published in 1998.
+The Continuous Emission Monitoring System (CEMS) Code was first published in 1998 and revised in 2021.
 The CEMS Code establishes requirements for the installation, operation, maintenance and certification of continuous emission monitoring systems.
 These requirements will ensure effective measurement, recording and standardized reporting of specified emissions and other parameters.

 CEMS User Manual

 The CEMS User Manual provides CEMS data providers with guidance on file formatting, coding and submission of CEMS data.

 - Electronic Reporting of CEMS Information User Manual – December 3, 2021

 - Archive – Electronic Reporting of CEMS Data (PDF, 35 KB)

 - AIRF001 - Corrective Action Report Form (XLSX, 19 KB)

 - AIRF005 - Authorized User Designate Form (XLSX, 14 KB)

 Final verification of electronically submitted data is required; this can be done via the industrial sign-off page.
 Contact the CEMS user coordinator for a username and password.

 This automatic email system distributes information on updates to the CEMS Code, CEMS monitoring and electronic reporting to subscribers.
 Subscription to this list is open to all department staff, industry, NGOs and consultants, as well as interested members of the general public.